Before the baby comes along, you can spend some of your time taking amazing photos of your bump!

-Now known as a belfie, weekly updates of your bump will capture the months before the birth so that you can look back fondly for years to come.
-As your belly grows and it comes nearer to your due date, you can use the photos to see just how far along the incredible journey you are.
+Now known as a belfie, weekly updates of your pregnancy belly will capture the months before the birth so that you can look back fondly for years to come.
+As your belly bump grows and it comes nearer to your due date, you can use the photos to see just how far along the incredible pregnancy journey you are.

 If you are thinking of taking your own photos, here is a list of bump photography ideas that I recommend to my clients to recreate at home!

 Side Note: I’ve been told by clients that your bump will probably be at its biggest after eating.
-So if you want a more natural-looking image you’ll feel proud to share, the best time of the day to take images is before breakfast.
+So if you want a more natural-looking image you’ll feel proud to share, the best time of the day to take maternity photos is before breakfast.

 You also want to wear an outfit that stands out from the background.
 Whether you choose a bold colour, patterned outfit or simply an outfit that directly contrasts the wall colour, you will be able to see the outline of your bump far more clearly.
 In terms of accessories, keep it simple so that it doesn’t distract from your growing belly.